 Training Practitioners and Researchers in the Field

 At the undergraduate level, the Centre has worked in synergy with the Translation Programme of Hong Kong Baptist University to offer students valuable experience in a number of large-scale translation projects including the Chinese translation of the nine-volume Oxford Children’s Encyclopedia commissioned by OUP (HK) and, since 2003, the annual event of the “Children’s Council” co-organized by UNICEF, the Hong Kong Committee on Children’s Rights, and Against Child Abuse Ltd. At the postgraduate level, the Centre ran the Translation Research Summer School (Hong Kong) in collaboration with three UK partners from 2009 to 2013 and organized two postgraduate conferences (in 1998, which was the first in Hong Kong, and in 2012).
 It is also active in the ARTIS (Advancing Research in Translation & Interpreting Studies) initiative and organized an ARTIS conference in 2016, on the theme of “Researching Collaborative Translation: An International Symposium”.
-A number of regional and international conferences have also been (co-)organized over the years.
+A number of regional and international conferences, such as the First Hong Kong Baptist University International Conference on Interpreting (2017), have also been (co-)organized over the years.
 The 2018 IATIS Conference will be hosted by the Centre for Translation.

 Contribution to Research